 New pet parents should seriously consider investing in wellness coverage.
 A basic preventive care package can cost as little as $9.95 per month.
 Even if you bring your pet to the vet only once per year, there’s a good chance your wellness visit will cost more than $120 once you add up the costs of the various diagnostic tests your vet may need to perform.

-Most pet insurance providers offer multiple types of wellness plans at different price points.
+Most pet insurance providers offer multiple types of wellness plans for dogs and cats at different price points.
 Not surprisingly, the most expensive wellness plans cover more tests and procedures, whereas the lower-priced plans usually cover the basics.

 When shopping and comparing pet insurance on Pawlicy Advisor, you may have the option to add one of two types of wellness plans to your policy.
 You can think of these as either a basic wellness plan or an enhanced wellness plan.
 These plans will have different names depending on the insurance company.